arturoherrero/arturoherrero.com/_posts/2021/2021-02-13-improving-bash-performance.md

 ### Improving Bash startup time

 The last thing I've improved is the startup time of the shell.
-As I have my dotfiles split in several files, I've re-used an idea from [even faster bash startup][7]{:target="_blank" rel="noreferrer"} to profile each file:
+As I have my dotfiles split in several files, I've reused an idea from [even faster bash startup][7]{:target="_blank" rel="noreferrer"} to profile each file:

 ```sh